Beatrice Z. Milne and Theodore Brandenburg Award

 - A copy of the applicant’s most significant first-authored publication in a peer-reviewed scientific journal focused on the applicant’s thesis research.
 On a separate page, the applicant should describe the specific contributions that each author made to the publication.

 - A CV or resume.
 Publications that describe the applicant’s thesis research should be highlighted.

 - Two letters of recommendation, one of which must be from the applicant’s thesis advisor.
 The letter from the thesis advisor should address the specific intellectual contributions of the student to his/her published thesis research.

-The application form, cover letter, research summary, publication, author contributions, and CV should be submitted as one PDF document by E-mail to Dr. Colin Campbell (Chair, BSGC) at email@example.com.
-The two letters of recommendation should also be submitted by E-mail to Dr. Colin Campbell (Chair, BSGC) at firstname.lastname@example.org.
+The application form, cover letter, research summary, publication, author contributions, and CV should be submitted as one PDF document by Email to email@example.com (Office Associate for Biomedical Graduate, Research, Education and Training).
+The two letters of recommendation should also be submitted by email to firstname.lastname@example.org.

 Applications will be evaluated by the BSGC, a faculty committee consisting of Directors of Graduate Studies and faculty from the BMBB, IBP, MICaB, MCDB&G, Neuroscience, Pharmacology and Rehabilitation Science graduate programs.